-Note: For details about all Tcl commands supported by FlashPro Express, see the following documents:

-Note: Tcl Command Reference Guide (SmartFusion2, IGLOO2, RTG4)

-Note: Tcl Command Reference Guide (PolarFire)
+Note: For details about all Tcl commands supported by FlashPro Express, see the Tcl Command Reference Guide (SmartFusion2, IGLOO2, RTG4) and Tcl Command Reference Guide (PolarFire).

 A Tcl (Tool Command Language) file contains scripts for simple or complex tasks.
-You can run scripts from the Windows command line or store and run a series of Tcl commands in a .tcl batch file.
+You can run scripts from the Windows command line or store and run a series of Tcl commands in a \.tcl batch file.